yorkie/midway/docs/en/guide.md

 ## Router & Controller

-Midway use the `koa-router` as router solution, and provide more syntactic sugar that users can easily declare router and controller with decorators by TypeScript.
+Midway uses the `koa-router` as router solution, and provide more syntactic sugar that users can easily declare router and controller with decorators by TypeScript.

 Midway adopts the IoC self-scanning mechanism, it weakens the directory structure convention to a certain extent.
 Through the mechanism of the decorator, it can be easily decoupled, split according to business logic, and so on.